ConradIrwin/conradirwin.github.com/_posts/2012-06-29-time-to-move-on.md

 To re-iterate: MVC is awesome, but it's designed with decades old technologies.
 MOVE is just a update to make better use of the new tools we have.

-<aside>author's note: I'm not the only one beginning to think this way either, if you like
+<aside>P.S.
+I'm not the only one beginning to think this way either, if you like
 the idea of MOVE you should check out [objectify](https://github.com/bitlove/objectify) and [interactions](http://collectiveidea.com/blog/archives/2012/06/28/wheres-your-business-logic/)